mintware-de/data-model-mapper/doc/1_simple_mapping.md

 [📝 Go to index](./index.md)

 If the json structure equals to your objects, the mapping is pretty easy.
-You only need to add the `@JsonField`-Annotation to the properties you wish to map, instantiate the mapper and call the `mapDataToObject()`-Method
+You only need to add the `@DataField`-Annotation to the properties you wish to map, instantiate the mapper and call the `mapDataToObject()`-Method

 For example you have a json file like this